GOP right pushes back on Kansas governor for closing schools - KVIA

 TOPEKA, Kan.
 (AP) — As most of the U.S. raced to get ahead of the coronavirus pandemic, conservative Republican lawmakers in Kansas moved Wednesday to limit their Democratic governor’s emergency powers, including the ability to establish quarantine zones if the need arises.

+The Senate on Wednesday passed limiting Kelly’s power, with most Democrats reluctantly voting yes because failing to pass it risks jeopardizing federal disaster relief funds.
+The two chambers then negotiated a compromise Wednesday night, with final votes in both chambers expected Thursday.

+The state of emergency would last until May 1, but legislative leaders could approve further extensions every 30 days.

-Before passing its version of an extension of the state of emergency that Kelly declared last week, the GOP-dominated Kansas Senate from conservatives that would strip her of power governors have had in other emergencies.
+The Senate approved from conservatives to strip Kelly of power governors have had in other emergencies.
 Among those powers are the authority to say who goes into or out of a disaster area and to restrict movement within an area.
 She also would lose the governor’s broad power to act to “promote and secure the safety and protection of the civilian population.”

-The House still has to agree to the language, and its members initially were skeptical Wednesday.
-Still, one GOP leader, Speaker Pro Tem Blaine Finch, an eastern Kansas attorney, told his colleagues that when it comes to a pandemic response, “We want the lightest touch possible.”

-State Sen. Mike Thompson, a Kansas City-area Republican, said Kansas faces a “self-fulfilling, circular prophecy of gloom and doom” over the coronavirus.
-He and other conservatives fear that the economy is being damaged unnecessarily.
-A former television meteorologist, he said, “There’s a reason that you don’t put out a tornado warning for Wichita when the tornado’s in Topeka.”
+Conservatives argued that Kelly’s bold moves, and similar actions in other states, are unnecessarily torpedoing the economy and isolating people.

+“They’ll riot.
+They’ll be breaking into grocery stores,” Sen. Rob Olson, a Kansas City-area Republican said, his voice rising in frustration.
+“They’ll be breaking into people’s houses to steal toilet paper.”

-“It may not be nearly as a bad as we think, so in a lot of ways, you have to be very cautious about how you do things,” he said.
+State Sen. Mike Thompson, another Kansas City-area Republican, urged caution in dealing with the pandemic because, “It may not be nearly as a bad as we think.”

-Kelly’s fellow Democrats warned that the new language could limit her ability to set up quarantine zones around communities in crisis.
-The conservatives’ push to restrain Kelly came after governors in other states declared curfews and ordered businesses shut down to combat the spread of the disease.
+Democrats warned that the Senate’s language could limit Kelly’s ability to set up quarantine zones around communities in crisis.

-The governor has embraced what she calls common-sense gun restrictions, such as a “red flag” law that would allow courts to order the removal of firearms from people who are a danger to themselves or others.
-But she voted as a state senator for gun rights measures and has not suggested that she would need to confiscate guns or stop their sale in an emergency.

-Republican state Sen. Dennis Pyle, who is from northeastern Kansas, successfully sought It would prevent Kelly from using the emergency declaration to confiscate guns or ammunition or halt their sale or transportation.
-Pyle said her actions on coronavirus raise questions about how far she might go.
+Republican state Sen. Dennis Pyle, also from northeastern Kansas, successfully sought the gun-rights provision.
+It would prevent Kelly from using the emergency declaration to confiscate guns or ammunition or halt their sale or transportation.

-Democrats were aghast, but most voted for the resolution because without it, the declaration Kelly issued to mobilize state resources more easily would expire on March 27.
-The vote was

-The Kansas Senate’s resolution would extend the state of emergency until May 1 and allow legislative leaders to extend it every 30 days afterward.
-The Republican-controlled Kansas House approved a version that would extend the state of emergency into January 2021, and the two chambers will have to resolve their differences.
+When her office was asked about the provision, Kelly called for lawmakers to “put political differences aside.”
+But Pyle’s language remained in the resolution.

+Democrats remained frustrated that Kelly will face what House Minority Leader Tom Sawyer, a Wichita Democrat, called “extra hoops” in addressing the coronavirus.

 “This is not something to take as theoretical, certainly not as a hoax,” Ware said.